vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 Many successful retrieval systems use supervised representation learning to transform text queries and documents into continuous high-dimensional real-valued vector representations.
-A query and document similarity, or relevancy,  is measured using a vector distance metric in the representational vector space.
+Query and document similarity, or relevancy,  is measured using a vector distance metric in the representational vector space.
 To efficiently retrieve from a potentially large collection of documents, one can turn to approximate nearest neighbor search